-Non-current tangible assets are constantly reviewed in order to evaluate the reduction of its value, if any changes of events or circumstances show that the accounting value might be non-recoverable.
-The carrying amount of assets is immediately reduced to recoverable amount in case the carrying amount exceeds the established recoverable amount.
+Non-current tangible assets are constantly reviewed in order to evaluate the reduction of their value, if any changes of events or circumstances show that the accounting value might be non-recoverable.
+The accounting value of assets is immediately reduced to recoverable amount in case the accounting value exceeds the established recoverable amount.
 Recoverable amount is the fair value of assets less costs of sales, or the value of use, depending on which is higher.
-Profit or loss from sales of non-current tangible assets is based on its carrying amount and is included in the statement of comprehensive income.
+Profit or loss from sales of non-current tangible assets is based on its accounting value and is included in the statement of comprehensive income.
 On each accounting date, the net book value of assets and useful life periods are reviewed and updated respectively, if necessary.